-- Four years of English, math, history, science, and foreign language
+- Four years of English, math, history, science, and world language

 - Qualified students may take honors and Advanced Placement (AP) level courses in each of the disciplines

-- A wide variety of electives ranging from the fine arts (music, acting, and art) to specialized courses such as archaeology are offered as well
+- A wide variety of electives ranging from the fine arts (music, acting, and art) to specialized courses such as integrated media are offered as well

 In all classes, faculty members are committed to providing the best learning opportunity for the students.
 The passion and preparation from the faculty are second to none.

-Combined with the excellent academic program, Oakridge offers a variety of activities for its students ranging from a number of campus organizations to various sports opportunities.
+Combined with excellent academic and fine arts programs, Oakridge offers a variety of activities for its students ranging from campus organizations to athletics.